nmfs-opensci/NOAAHackDays-2024/content/jupyter-notebooks.md

 ## Jupyter Notebooks in Earth Sciences

 There are many Jupyter Notebooks that you can copy and run in our JupyterHub.
-Note the ITCOocean JupyterHub is set up for geospatial research and connection to NASA's data in the cloud.
+Note our JupyterHub is set up for geospatial research and connection to NASA's data in the cloud.
 It is also set up for parallel processing with Dask.

 - [NASA Cloud Hackweek 2022](https://nasa-openscapes.github.io/2021-Cloud-Hackathon/)
 - [OceanHackWeek](https://oceanhackweek.org)